TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/python/index.md

     key = int(sys.argv[2])
     array = sysarg_to_list(sys.argv[1])
     print(linear_search(array, key))

 ```

 {% endraw %}

-[Linear Search](https://sampleprograms.io/projects/linear-search) in [Python](https://sampleprograms.io/languages/python) was written by:
+Linear Search in [Python](https://sampleprograms.io/languages/python) was written by:

 - frankhart2017
 - Jeremy Grifski
 - rzuckerm
 - Siddhartha Dhar Choudhury

+This article was written by:

+- frankhart2017
+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 29 2023 21:43:56.
-The solution was first committed on Oct 17 2019 18:06:11.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution